- Just what constitutes the Equinox And What Is The Equilux?

 Another example of a Shadow Plot , this time the straight chalk line demonstrates the progress of the autumnal equinox shadow plot around 21st September can be seen at this website: http://www.naturalnavigator.com/equinox-shadows/#ixzz29UinNPec

-For example, the following shadow plot shows the difference in the related shadow plot lines between the equinox and the solstice plots by Dr.Vyacheslav Khavrus, situated for the latitude in Dresden Germany.
+For example, the following shadow plot (Graph A) shows the difference in the poitions of the sun’s shadow plot lines between the equinoxes and the solstice plots by Dr.Vyacheslav Khavrus, situated for the latitude in Dresden Germany (northern hemisphere).
+Note that the actual equinox line plot (blue line) is occurring in contrast to the sun dial’s own horizontal reference east -west line (drawn in black).
 The plot lines show the same pattern (see graph b) of a straight (blue) line for the equinox (see 20th March) and curves for the solstices (measured on the 19th Dec and the 19th June, year unknown), where point A is the 90 degree vertical stick position.
 Source : https://sites.google.com/site/khavrus/public-activities/SolarEng/solengshadd

-Thus to observationally identify the precise day of the equinox, one simply needs to plot the shadow curve of the sun on the hour over a few days around the expected equinox event, and when a straight line appears the very day is identified.
-When the horizontal sundial is positioned correctly (pointing geographical north and not magnetic north) the shadow plot of the day of the equinox presents itself as a straight line as opposed to a curve, regardless of one’s latitude on the globe.
+Thus to observationally identify the precise day of the equinox, one simply needs to plot the shadow curve of the sun on the hour over a few days before the expected equinox event, and when a straight line appears across the east -west sides of the sundial, the very day is identified.
+When the horizontal sundial is positioned correctly (pointing geographical north and not magnetic north) the shadow plot of the day of the equinox presents itself as a perfect straight line as opposed to a curve, regardless of one’s latitude on the globe.
+Look especially at the outer edge of the sundial (dawn and suk readings) to ensure you have the straight line – any slight curvature there means that you either 1) haven’t yet observed the equinox straight line occurring or 2) if the mean sun calculation as marked on our common calendars has indicated it should be occurring, then your sundial may not be accurately aligned to true north, south, east, west and is not given you an accurate reading.

-In the animated graphic below you can watch from the vantage of a range of latitude positions across the globe , how the shadow plot causes a straight line on the equinox (the straight pink line) as opposed to the winter solstice plot (the curve in blue) and the summer solstice plot (the curve in red).
+In the animated graphic below you can watch from the vantage of a range of latitude positions across the globe from the north pole to the south pole , how the shadow plot of the equinox (the straight pink line) as opposed to the winter solstice plot (the curve in blue) and the summer solstice plot (the curve in red) is occurring at different positions above or below the sundial’s east west refernce line, based on the persons latitude position across the globe.
 On the graphic the dark red spot marks the position of the vertical sundial stick and the curves are presented from various latitudes (see “lat” ) from the north pole through to the south pole.

 Source: Wikimedia Commons. http://en.wikipedia.org/wiki/File:Sundial_solstice_declination_lines_for_different_latitudes_-_slow.gif